rbrich/xcikit/README.md

 - Debian: `apt-get install libbenchmark-dev`
 - macOS (Homebrew): `brew install libzip google-benchmark`

+### Using build script

+This should be run once to download missing files etc.:

+    ./bootstrap.sh

+The complete build process is handled by build script:

+    ./build.sh

+When finished, you'll find the temporary build files in `build/` and installation artifacts in `artifacts/`.

+Both scripts are incremental, so it's safe to run them repeatably.
+They do only the required work and re-use what was done previously.

+### Manual build with CMake

-Build steps (these are examples, adjust parameters as needed):
+Detailed build steps (these are examples, adjust parameters as needed):

     # Configure Conan remotes, download additional assets
     ./bootstrap.sh